 However, the Cambridgeshire market generates relatively low returns due to competition and security of tenure which may mean looking further afield to generate higher returns.
-At least initially, there will be a concentration risk until a diverse portfolio is developed.
+Initially, there was a concentration risk until the Council was able to develop a diverse portfolio across property type, sector and tenure; however, geographical concentration risk still exists as all purchase have been made in County.

-As a new investor in this area of activity, the Council is initially taking a relatively low risk approach to acquisitions in order to develop a sound real estate investment portfolio.
-This will reduce the level of return that can be generated; it is proposed to target investments with yields of 6% or greater.
-Where an opportunity does not quite meet the 6% threshold but it is felt to still have potential, the investment will be taken to C&I Committee to review.
+As a relatively new investor in this area of activity, the Council has initially taken a relatively low risk approach to acquisitions in order to develop a sound real estate investment portfolio.
+This has reduced the level of return that can be generated initially; longer-term it is proposed to target an average portfolio yield of 6% by 2024-25.
+Where an individual opportunity does not deliver a 6% yield (either initially or longer-term) but it is felt to still have potential, the investment will still be reviewed by C&I Committee, taking into account any other supporting factors such as reduction of concentration risk.
 The types of investment in this area include:

 - Best property for the sector in an ideal location, with long-term income from high quality tenants where yields are equal to or slightly above prime for the sector.
-Rental yield (financial return on the capital investment as a percentage) will be lower than the general market, but capital and rental growth should be steady and medium/long-term risk of void periods and tenant default is reduced.

-- Properties similar to those above, but in slightly less favourable locations, with shorter leases and lesser tenant covenant strength, where returns will be appropriate for the sector and risk.
+Rental yield (financial return on the capital investment as a percentage) will be lower than the general market, but capital and rental growth should be steady and medium/long-term risk of void periods and tenant default is reduced. - Properties similar to those above, but in slightly less favourable locations, with shorter leases and lesser tenant covenant strength, where returns will be appropriate for the sector and risk.
 Rental yields in this area will be slightly higher, reflecting the increase in risk.